MaximLippeveld/buzz/README.md

 # Buzz: an interactive tool for feature space exploration

-High-dimensional datasets are often squeezed through an algorithm like PCA, UMAP, T-SNE or others to visualize them on a 2D scatterplot.
-These dimensionality reduction procedures let us expose heterogeneity in the dataset.
+High-dimensional datasets are often squeezed through dimensionality reduction algorithms like PCA, UMAP, T-SNE or others to visualize them on a 2D scatterplot.
+These procedures let us expose heterogeneity in datasets.
 However, we would like to know the source of this heterogeneity as well.
-This is the goal of Buzz.
+This is where Buzz can help.

-Buzz is an interactive tool that lets you explore the low dimensional embedding of your dataset by:
+Buzz is an interactive tool that lets you explore low dimensional embeddings of your dataset by:
 - coloring it according to features you provide,
 - and selecting populations between which you can compare feature distributions.